vizinbali/vizinbali.github.io/_posts/2021-09-02-perilaku-konsumen-wine-di-jawa-bali.md

 ---
 *Note: This post is best viewed on desktop.*

-Back in May, someone told me about a questionnaire that focuses on the demographic composition, behaviour, and sentiments wine consumers in Bali and Java.
-I found this topic to be interesting and challenged myself to present the findings in a way that makes the best use of the correspondent's answers.
+Back in May, someone told me about a questionnaire that focuses on the demographic composition, behaviour, and sentiments of wine consumers in Java and Bali.
+I found this topic to be interesting and challenged myself to present the findings in a way that makes the best use of the respondents' answers.

+Interesting takeaways from these dashboards:
+* More than half of the respondents enjoy consuming red wine, followed by white wine (45.8%), with the preferred price range between Rp 200,000 to Rp 400,000 per bottle
+* Respondents don't seem to have brand loyalty towards a certain brand and focuses on taste more than price when purchasing wine
+* Respondents often purchase wines made in Australia, Indonesia, and France
+* 90% of respondents have tried wines made in Indonesia (local wines), whilst more than 70% have purchased local wines before
+* Majority still prefers imported over local wines, with 'quality' and 'taste' highlighted as the main areas of improvement

 I aim to keep the visualisation clean and simple by using bar and tree charts, although I tried experimenting using modified butterfly charts to visualise the correspondent's sentiment regarding local wine, wine knowledge, and perception regarding wine for the final two dashboards of the workbook below.
 <br>